- What are vitamins?

 Is there a link between diet and hair loss?

 Sudden or significant dietary changes can disrupt the hair growth cycle.
-That’s why eating disorders like anorexia and extreme low-calorie diets are often linked with hair shedding .
+That’s why extreme low-calorie diets and eating disorders like anorexia are often linked with hair shedding .
 The exact mechanism that causes hair loss when you stop or reduce food intake is still being established — but nutritional deficiencies are likely to play a big part.

 We’ve analysed data from 21 studies to establish whether each of these hypothetical hair growth vitamins actually impacts hair loss.